 Basketball Court Resurfacing

-Basketball Court Resurfacing or Repairs in Florida
+Basketball Court Resurfacing and Repairs in Florida

-Basketball Court Installation & Repair: Bare Concrete
+Basketball Court Installation and Repair with Bare Concrete

 Bare concrete resurfacing has its own share of unique procedures that if not followed carefully will ultimately lead to court failure.
 It is by far one of the most challenging surfaces to work with.
 Through years of research and development we have perfected a resurfacing system using proven techniques that not only adheres well but is long lasting as well.
 It is imperative that your concrete surface have a vapor barrier installed, a medium broom finish and the use of a natural cure on the surface.
 If you are considering having the concrete poured and finished we strongly advise you to use the service of a professional basketball company to assist you in order to ensure that the end result of your basketball court is a successful one.
 Typical basketball court dimensions are approximately 50’x 94’.
 Please note: Court must have a minimum of 1% slope in one plan to guarantee removal of water.